Smartphones … they are everywhere !

 I don't trust the default Android rom that's why I installed /e/ on my last Oneplus, an android rom based on LineageOs, that comes without Google apps.
 It's quite easy to install for someone with little computers skills.
 They even started to sell some phones with /e/ preinstalled and there is also a service to send your phone and get an installation if you don't feel confident about doing yourself.

 I installed also DNSfilter that keeps a list of GAFAM and trackers URLs and resolv them to your phone localhost.
 That way if an app wants to send some data to Facebook or other “partners” all their request will timeout and never gets out of your phone.

 Apps that I use on my phone

-- Aurora for some banking apps not available on fdroid
+- Aurora for some banking apps and other ones not available on fdroid

 - Standard Notes encrypts everything on your phone

 I use the one that comes with /e/ for two email addresses I have.
 I usually prefer to read them in my terminal with mutt.